Patterns — location

 Active broadcast of presence

-Users may choose actively when they want to share presence information, to increase both the relevance of, and control over, sharing.
+Users may actively choose to automatically provide updates when they want to share presence information, to increase both the relevance of, and control over, their sharing.